There are 17 different question types. Click on the question type to learn how to create them.

 You manage assessment availability on the Test Options page.
 There are a range of settings available that can be applied to tests, including number of permitted attempts, time limits, availability, password protection, and feedback and score release rules.

-Audio can be added to test questions.
+Images, video and / or audio can be added to test questions.
 This step by step process describes adding audio will to questions within a new test being created.

 We recommend that before going live with a test that you try it out as a student, using student preview mode.
 This enables you to review questions and check the test operates as expected for your students, as well as familiarising yourself with what a student attempt looks like when accessed through the Grade Centre.

 When a test is deployed, a column is automatically created in the Grade Centre where student attempts are recorded.

 A statistical analysis can be performed after all students have completed a test, helping you to improve the assessment for the next time, or to adjust the score of current attempts.

 These are recommended deployment options when using Blackboard tests for formative or self-guided study.